 Stephen P. Zelnak Jr. Dean of the Poole College of Management

 How it Helps: The Stephen P. Zelnak Jr. Deanship provides the Poole College of Management resources to attract the best leader for Poole, who can lead the college’s strategy.
 A key part of Poole’s strategy is recruiting, supporting and retaining world class faculty who are outstanding teachers and researchers.
 These brilliant and talented faculty are committed to NC State’s Think and Do spirit.

 The Impact: While some colleges are facing declining enrollment due to many external factors, Poole is attracting record-setting numbers of students.
 And at the same time, our rankings continue to climb.
 Our Undergraduate, MBA and MAC programs continue to be recognized in the space of entrepreneurship and analytics as some of the best in the country.
-Bloomberg Businessweek ranked our Jenkins MBA program No. 1 in the inaugural B-School Diversity Index in 2022 and our undergraduate analytics program is ranked No. 27.
-These rankings are justified by our outcomes, for example students who take the Business Analytics Honors Program saw a 20 percent higher salary in 2021-22.
+Bloomberg Businessweek ranked our Jenkins MBA program No. 1 in the inaugural B-School Diversity Index in 2022 and our undergraduate analytics program is ranked No. 17 in 2023.
+These rankings are justified by our outcomes.
+For example, students who take the Business Analytics Honors Program saw a 20 percent higher salary in 2021-22.

 Our faculty are excelling and continue to lend their insight on important issues and are regularly called upon by national media outlets and business publications.
 We continue to support exceptional research through our faculty summer research program.
 In the summer of 2022, 19 faculty were awarded a total of $247,500 to help support their research activities.